Monika212121/NLP_Projects/2_Text_Summarizer/NOTE.md

 4. Use of setuptools.setup()

 - This function will look for the constructor file `__init__.py` in every folder and will install it as my local package.

+5. Use of `config.yaml` file.

+- We are mentioning the location of artifacts folder, the source of data URL(github) and also the data unzip dir name.

+- If we want to change any file name, we can change from this file, there is no need to manually go the file and change its name.